Targobank: Transformation into a universal bank

 Supported by its French parent company, the Düsseldorf-based institution announced its intention to acquire the retail banking business of Valovis Bank (formerly Karstadt-Quelle-Bank) in December 2013.
 Since May 2014, this business—particularly the credit card segment with around 800,000 customers—had been part of Targobank.
 The acquired business led to Targobank becoming the third-largest provider in the credit card sector.
 At the same time, the second phase of entry into the market for independent car dealer financing began, following the bank’s initial entry into the online car loan business two years earlier.
 In 2015, Targobank established its own automotive bank.

 In August 2016, the leasing and factoring business of German GE Capital—operating under the name GE Commercial Finance and part of the financial arm of the General Electric Group—was acquired and subsequently operated as Targo Commercial Finance, based in Mainz.
 Targo Commercial Finance merged with Targobank in January 2018.
 In the same year, following the successful completion of a pilot phase, a new product and service offering for business customers was launched nationwide.
 It was aimed at the self-employed and freelancers.

 In October 2022, it was announced that BECM Deutschland, the German branch network and corporate banking business of the French Banque Européenne du Crédit Mutuel (BECM), would be integrated into the German Targobank Group and continue under the new company name Targobank Corporate & Institutional Banking, or Targobank CIB.
 This integration was part of Targobank’s development from a retail-focused bank into a universal bank.

 Targobank Spain, a bank with €6 billion assets, was purchased by Abanca on 6 October 2023.

-The development into a universal bank continued, and in March 2025, Targobank announced its intention to acquire Oldenburgische Landesbank (OLB).
-The acquisition is still subject to approval by regulatory authorities such as the European Central Bank.
-The purchase price is expected to be around €2 billion.
+The development into a universal bank continued, and in March 2025, Targobank announced its intention to acquire Oldenburgische Landesbank (OLB) for €2 billion.